Paid $5 from it at an online auction, and $11 to have it mailed to me. Go figure.

 But here is the beauty in this beast: even though it takes the discontinued PX 625 mercury battery, it's mechanical and you can still use it.
 The shutter still fires.
 The film advances.
 The only thing that doesn't work properly is the meter.
 I can either use a hand-held meter (of which I have a couple), or make a guess, or figure out an equivalent for the battery.
 Regardless, I'm good to go.

 After the Second World War, Germany ended up divided into two separate states, West Germany and East Germany, and Zeiss was split between them.
-There were West German Zeisses and East German ones, and the makes tended to break down by region as well.
+There were West German Zeisses and East German ones, and a lot of trademark and brand battles ensued.

 One of the Dresden factories became a company called Pentacon, which manufactured a variety of different cameras.
 It's most widely known was the Praktica line, which managed to get some US distribution through Hanimex.
 It was Pentacon which began the M42 screw-mount for an early Praktica camera.
 That mount would become very, very popular in the 1960s.